dahrihadri/dahrihadri/README.md

 ## Projects

 - **AWS S3 Static Website Hosting**: A project showcasing how to host a static website using Amazon S3.
 [Explore the project](https://github.com/dahrihadri/aws-s3-static-website)

 - **AWSxDevOps Project**: A project showcasing how to start creating a CI/CD pipeline to build and deploy a simple web application using AWS' Code services.
 [Explore the project](https://github.com/dahrihadri/AWSxDevOps)

+- **AWS VPC and Load Balancer Setup**: A project demonstrating how to design a secure VPC architecture with public and private subnets, deploy EC2 instances, and use a Classic Load Balancer for high availability.
+This project highlights using NAT Gateway for internet connectivity in private subnets and setting up an Apache web server using EC2 user data.
+You can explore the project.
+[Explore the project](https://github.com/dahrihadri/Network-Topology-ALB)

+- **AWS Multi-Tier Architecture Setup**: A project that implements a multi-tier architecture by setting up a VPC with public and private subnets in multiple availability zones, creating a Bastion host, and configuring secure connections between the web server, application server, and RDS database.
+The project demonstrates how to configure security groups and route tables to control traffic flow.
+Explore the project.
+[Explore the project](https://github.com/dahrihadri/AWS-Multi-Tier-Architecture-with-Custom-VPC)

 ## Technologies & Tools